tillmzw/cos/content/npcs/rahadin.md

 description: Henchman of Strahd.
 ---

-Tall Elf, courier and henchman of Strahd.
+Tall elf, courier and henchman of {{% mdref strahd-of-zarovich Strahd %}}.